Chaunceyctx/SunOS/README.md

-# SunOS：
+# SunnyOS
-SunOS is a tiny operating system kernel.
+SunnyOS is a tiny operating system kernel.